App Volumes architecture

 App Volumes package capture using App Volumes Agent

-- App Volumes Manager initiates the application capture process by creating an Application and a package ready for capture, then targeting an available App Volumes packaging virtual machine installed with the App Volumes Agent.
+- App Volumes Manager initiates the application capture process by creating an application and a package ready for capture, then targeting an available App Volumes packaging virtual machine installed with the App Volumes Agent.
 This will attach the template to the packaging virtual machine, ready to capture an application.

 - Log into the packaging virtual machine to capture the desired application, return to the App Volumes Manager, log in to the admin UI to validate the successful creation application, and import the package into the App Volumes identified storage.